 2. Subtract federal tax withholding (mandatory payroll tax).

 Here, you’ll need information about the employee’s filing status (single, married filing jointly, married filing separately, head of household, and widow or widower with dependent child) and withholding allowance.
-The withholding allowance refers to exemptions a taxpayer can lawfully take from his or her income to reduce the amount of income that would otherwise be taxed.
+The withholding allowance refers to exemptions a taxpayer can lawfully take from their income to reduce the amount of income that would otherwise be taxed.
 Each exemption drives down the amount of tax you can deduct from an employee’s paycheck.

 You can find filing status and withholding allowance details on IRS Form W-4, Employee’s Withholding Allowance Certificate, which an employee must complete and submit to you upon starting work at your company.
 It’s illegal for an employer to assist an employee in filling out Form W-4, but you’re allowed to refer those who need help doing so to a withholding estimator tool available from the IRS.